grand skink one of NZ's largest and most threatened

 - Nationally Critical

-The Grand Skink is the giant of the Otago schist, defined by a size and presence that sets it apart from all other New Zealand skinks.
-At up to thirty centimetres in length, it is one of our largest lizards, a robust, powerful animal with a broad head, strong jaws, and a thick tail that stores fat for the lean months of winter.
-Its colouration is variable - greenish-brown to greyish-brown, with darker markings along the back and sides, and a pale cream or yellowish belly.
+It is not just a skink.
+It is the giant of the Otago schist.
+Oligosoma grande is defined by size and presence.
+At up to thirty centimetres in length, it is one of largest lizards in New Zealand.
+A robust, powerful animal with broad head, strong jaws, and thick tail that stores fat for lean winter months.
+Colouration is variable.
+Greenish-brown to greyish-brown with darker markings along back and sides.
+Pale cream or yellowish belly.

-This is a lizard that knows how to use the landscape.
-The Grand Skink is a rock specialist, living in the deep crevices of the schist tors that dot the Otago high country.
-It basks on sun-warmed rocks in the morning, soaking up the heat that will fuel its day of hunting.
-When a predator approaches - a stoat, a cat, a harrier - it vanishes into the crevices, disappearing into the dark spaces between the stones.
+This is a lizard that knows how to use landscape.
+A rock specialist, living in deep crevices of schist tors dotting Otago high country.
+Basks on sun-warmed rocks in morning, soaking up heat that fuels day of hunting.
+When predator approaches - stoat, cat, harrier - it vanishes into crevices.
+Disappearing into dark spaces between stones.
+Found only in Central Otago, in tussock grasslands and rocky outcrops of Cromwell Gorge.

-Biologically, the Grand Skink is a viviparous species, giving birth to live young rather than laying eggs.
-Females produce two to five offspring every other year, a slow reproductive rate that makes the species vulnerable to population decline.
-The young are miniature versions of the adults, independent from birth, but they grow slowly, taking several years to reach maturity.
+Biologically, Grand Skink is viviparous, giving birth to live young rather than laying eggs.
+Females produce two to five offspring every other year.
+A slow reproductive rate that makes species vulnerable to population decline.
+Young are miniature versions of adults.
+Independent from birth, but grow slowly.
+Taking several years to reach maturity.

-The decline of the Grand Skink has been swift and devastating.
+Decline has been swift and devastating.
 Introduced predators - cats, stoats, ferrets, and hedgehogs - have decimated populations across Central Otago.
-Habitat loss from farming, fire, and the spread of invasive weeds has compounded the problem.
-Today, fewer than two thousand individuals remain, confined to a handful of sites where intensive predator control keeps the cats and stoats at bay.
+Habitat loss from farming, fire, and spread of invasive weeds has compounded problem.
+Today fewer than two thousand individuals remain.
+Confined to handful of sites where intensive predator control keeps cats and stoats at bay.

 To see a Grand Skink is to see a survivor.
-It is a lizard that has clung to existence in the face of overwhelming odds, a living fossil of the Otago high country.
-Its future depends on us - on the continuation of predator control, on the restoration of its tussock grassland habitat, on the captive breeding programmes that are slowly rebuilding the population.
+A lizard that has clung to existence in face of overwhelming odds.
+A living fossil of Otago high country.
+Future depends on continuation of predator control.
+On restoration of tussock grassland habitat.
+On captive breeding programmes slowly rebuilding population.
+It is a chief among lizards.